nexmo-community/transcribe-comprehend-client/README.md

 # Amazon Transcribe & Comprehend sample client application

-Use this sample application to connect to a Transcribe & Comprehend connector for real time transcription and sentiment analysis of voice calls.
+Use this sample application to connect to a Transcribe & Comprehend reference connection for real time transcription and sentiment analysis of voice calls.

 ## About this sample application

-This sample client application makes use of Vonage Voice API to establish voice calls and set up websockets connections to stream audio to the Transcribe & Comprehend connector server then get back in real time transcipts and sentiment scores.
+This sample client application makes use of Vonage Voice API to establish voice calls and set up websockets connections to stream audio to the Transcribe & Comprehend reference connection server then get back in real time transcipts and sentiment scores.

-The connector posts back in real time transcripts and optionally sentiment scores, via a webhook call back to this Vonage Voice API sample client application.
+The reference connection posts back in real time transcripts and optionally sentiment scores, via a webhook call back to this Vonage Voice API sample client application.

 Once this application will be running, you test as follows:</br>
 - Have 2 phones available (ideally first one with you, second one remote with someone else, or conversely),</br>
 - From the first phone, call in to the **`phone number linked`** to your application (as explained below), that party will act as the "customer",</br>
 - The second phone will automatically get called, that party will act as the "agent",</br>
 - Both parties can speak to each other,</br>
-- Each PSTN (Public Switched Telephone Network) call leg will have a corresponding Websocket call leg listening only to that party for audio streaming to the connector, all four legs are connected to the same conference,</br>
+- Each PSTN (Public Switched Telephone Network) call leg will have a corresponding Websocket call leg listening only to that party for audio streaming to the reference connection, all four legs are connected to the same conference,</br>
 - Transcript and sentiment scores of each party will be received by this application in real time,</br>
 - When the initial caller (first phone) hangs up, second PSTN leg and both Websocket legs will be automatically terminated.

-## Set up the connector server - Public hostname and port
+## Set up the reference connection server - Public hostname and port

-First set up a Transcribe & Comprehend connector server from https://github.com/nexmo-se/transcribe-comprehend-multi-sub.
+First set up a Transcribe & Comprehend reference connection server from https://github.com/nexmo-se/transcribe-comprehend-multi-sub.

-Default local (not public!) connector server `port` is: 5000.
+Default local (not public!) reference connection server `port` is: 5000.

-If you plan to test using `Local deployment` with ngrok for both the connector application and this sample application, you may set up [multiple ngrok tunnels](https://ngrok.com/docs#multiple-tunnels).
+If you plan to test using `Local deployment` with ngrok for both the reference connection application and this sample application, you may set up [multiple ngrok tunnels](https://ngrok.com/docs#multiple-tunnels).

 For the next steps, you will need:
-- The Transcribe & Comprehend connector server's public hostname and if necessary public port,</br>
+- The Transcribe & Comprehend reference connection server's public hostname and if necessary public port,</br>
-e.g. `xxxxxxxx.ngrok.io`, `xxxxxxxx.herokuapp.com`, `myserver.mycompany.com:30000`  (as **`TRANSCRIBE_COMPREHEND_CONNECTOR_SERVER`**, no `port` is necessary with ngrok or heroku as public hostname)
+e.g. `xxxxxxxx.ngrok.io`, `xxxxxxxx.herokuapp.com`, `myserver.mycompany.com:30000`  (as **`TRANSCRIBE_COMPREHEND_REFERENCE_CONNECTION`**, no `port` is necessary with ngrok or heroku as public hostname)

 ## Client application public hostname and port

 Default local (not public!) sample application `port` is: 8000.

-If you plan to test using `Local deployment` with ngrok for both this sample application and the connector application, you may set up [multiple ngrok tunnels](https://ngrok.com/docs#multiple-tunnels).
+If you plan to test using `Local deployment` with ngrok for both this sample application and the reference connection application, you may set up [multiple ngrok tunnels](https://ngrok.com/docs#multiple-tunnels).

 For the next steps, you will need:
 - The server's public hostname and if necessary public port on where this application is running,</br>